“Innovative Solutions for Creative Cultural Equity”

 Cultural Equity Guidebook Initiative

-Since September of 2015 PCEI has partnered with AS220 to convene cultural practitioners, activists, funders, and organizers throughout the Rhode Island community to support the development of a Cultural Guidebook, based upon feedback and recommendations from the local Cultural Community on how to support culturally-specific and multi-cultural initiatives in Rhode Island.
-The process has included a review and critique of the City of Providence’s cultural plan, hosting ongoing “cultural convening” sessions to obtain and implement community feedback into the process, and adoption of the terms “Cultural Practitioner” and “Cultural Community” to professionalize, more equitably support and more appropriately define the artistic expressions of Cultural Representatives in the Rhode Island community.
-Upon completion, the Cultural Guidebook will serve as a grass-roots, organic and authentic road map for effectively supporting and fostering Rhode Island’s emerging cultural sector.
+In September of 2015 PCEI began partnereing with AS220 to convene cultural practitioners, activists, funders, and organizers throughout the Rhode Island community to support the development of a Cultural Guidebook, based upon feedback and recommendations from the local Cultural Community on how to support culturally-specific and multi-cultural initiatives in Rhode Island.
+The process included a review and critique of the City of Providence’s cultural plan, ongoing “cultural convening” sessions to obtain and implement community feedback into the process, and adoption of the terms “Cultural Practitioner” and “Cultural Community” to professionalize, more equitably support and more appropriately define the artistic expressions of Cultural Representatives in the Rhode Island community.
+The Cultural Guidebook serves as a grass-roots, organic and authentic road map for effectively supporting and fostering the development of Rhode Island’s cultural sector.

 The New England Native American Culture Week (NENACW) is a week-long educational and social celebration of events that highlight and promote the Eastern Woodland American Indian culture and traditions.
 Initiated by Raymond Two Hawks Watson, since 2009 the NENACW has annually featured panel discussions, film screenings, art exhibits, keynote speakers and the annual Big Drum Powwow, and all events are free and open to the public.
 The NENACW is a partnership between PCEI, Rhode Island College (RIC), Eastern Medicine Cultural, LLC, the Mount Hope Neighborhood Association, Inc, the Rhode Island State Council on the Arts (RISCA), the Roger Williams National Memorial, Practico Innovation and Providenc City Councilwoman Nirva LaFortune, and has received past support from former Providence City Councilman Kevin Jackson, the Rhode Island Council for the Humanities (RICH) and Walgreen’s.